The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

 The Rise of Technographic Intelligence

 Technology lookup software—also known as technographic profiling tools—enables businesses to identify the technology stack powering any website.
 This capability has transformed from a niche developer tool into an essential sales and marketing asset.
+The numbers back this up: over 80% of businesses now incorporate technographics into their decision-making, and 90% view it as essential for marketing strategies.

 Key players in the space include: